| Title: | Create TLGs using the 'tidyverse' |

 border_fns |

 (optional) List.
-A list of functions that transform the matrix
+A list of functions that transform

-A list of formatted huxtables with desired properties for output to an RTF/HTML
+A list of formatted huxtables with desired

-For tables and listings, formatting of the output can be dictated through the
+Huxme DetailsFor tables and listings, formatting of the output can be dictated through the

 formatting columns

-), present in the input dataframe.
+(newrows, indentme, boldme, newpage), present in the input dataframe.

 The final huxtable will display all columns of the input dataframe, except

-any recognized formatting/sorting columns.
+any recognized formatting or sorting columns.

-For tables, the algorithm uses
+For tables, the algorithm uses the column label as first column.

-For graphs, you can pass a ggplot object directly into huxme and gentlg will
+For graphs, you can pass a ggplot object directly

-save a png with with ggplot2::ggsave()
+into huxme and gentlg will save a PNG with with ggplot2::ggsave()

-and output an rtf.
+and output an RTF.

 Steven Haesendonckx [email protected]